Find Your Part Now

 History of Aston Martin

-Aston Martin was founded in 1913 by Lionel Martin and Robert Bamford.
-They joined forces the previous year to sell cars manufactured by Singer.
-Martin ran special in Aston Hill, near Aston Clinton.
-The couple then decided to make their own vehicles.
+Lionel Martin introduced Aston Martin in 1913 and parliamentarian Bamford.
+They joined forces the previous year to sell cars which were made by Singer.
+Martin ran special in Aston Hill, close to Aston Clinton.
+The couple then determined to form their own cars.

-The first car would be called Aston Martin and was created by Martin by installing a four-cylinder engine in the 1908 Isotta-Fraschini chassis.
+Aston Martin was the first automobile and was created by Martin by putting in a four-cylinder engine within the 1908 Isotta-Fraschini chassis.

-They produced their first car in March 1915 after acquiring a location in Kensington at Henniker Mews.
-However, production could not begin due to the First World War in which Martin joined the Admiralty and Bamford at the Royal Army Corps Service.
+They created their 1st automobile in March 1915 when deed a location in Kensington at Henniker Mews.
+However, production couldn’t begin because of the primary warfare within which Martin joined the Admiralty and Bamford at the Royal Army Corps Service.
 All machines were sold to Sopwith Aviation Company.

 What did happen after the First World War to Aston Martin?

-Aston Martin moved to Abingdon Road after World War I and designed a new car.
+Aston moved to Abingdon Road after World War I and designed a new car.